The Northman: Plot

 During the evening celebrations, Amleth and Olga make love; they promise to overcome Fjölnir together.
-Over several nights Amleth kills prominent members of Fjölnir's estate, and Olga mixes the food supply with fly agaric, a potent hallucinogen.
-The ensuing chaos allows Amleth to enter Fjölnir's house.
-Amleth reveals his identity to Gudrún, who replies that she was Aurvandil's slave and that Amleth was conceived by rape.
-Gudrún also reveals that she masterminded Fjölnir's coup because she wanted both Aurvandill and Amleth dead; she then tries to seduce Amleth, who, after a moment, rejects her.
-Enraged, Amleth kills Thorir, and cuts out his heart.
+Over several nights Amleth kills prominent members of Fjölnir's estate in unnatural ways, arranging their impaled body parts into the shape of a horse in a gruesome display.
+This makes Fjölnir and the entire estate believe they are under attack from an evil spirit.
+Olga mixes the food supply with fly agaric, a potent hallucinogen.
+Christian slaves are believed by Thórir to be responsible.
+This allows Amleth to enter Fjölnir's house.
+Amleth reveals his identity to Gudrún, who replies that she was Aurvandill's slave and that Amleth was conceived by rape.
+Gudrún also reveals that she masterminded Fjölnir's coup because she wanted both Aurvandill and Amleth dead; she tries to seduce Amleth, who, after a moment, rejects her.
+Enraged, Amleth kills Thórir, and cuts out his heart.

-Gudrún reveals Amleth's true identity to Fjölnir and calls for the death of her eldest son.
-Fjölnir decides to kill Olga, but Amleth offers to trade Olga's life for Thorir's heart.
-Unable to draw Draugr, Amleth is captured.
-After a severe beating, Amleth is released from his restraints by a flock of ravens sent by Odin and Olga rescues him.
+Gudrún reveals Amleth's true identity to Fjölnir and calls for Amleth's death.
+Fjölnir decides to kill Olga, but Amleth offers to trade Olga's life for Thórir's heart.
+Amleth allows himself to be captured, and is tortured for the location of Thórir's heart.
+Amleth is released from his restraints by a flock of ravens sent by Odin and Olga rescues him.
 Amleth decides to abandon his quest for revenge, and the two decide to escape by boat to his kinsmen in the Orkney Islands.
-But aboard the vessel Amleth discovers that Olga is pregnant with twins, one of whom will be the Maiden-King prophesied by the Seeress.
+Aboard the vessel Amleth has a vision, and realizes that Olga is pregnant with twins, one of whom will be the Maiden-King prophesied by the Seeress.
 Realizing that Olga and their children will never be safe while Fjölnir lives, Amleth, despite Olga's pleas, jumps overboard and swims ashore reasoning that he cannot escape his fate.

 Back at the farm, Amleth kills Fjölnir's remaining men and frees the slaves.
-While searching for Fjölnir, Amleth is attacked by Gudrún and Gunnar and kills them in self-defense after being severely wounded.
+While searching for Fjölnir, Amleth is attacked by Gudrún and Gunnar and kills them in self-defense after being wounded.
 Fjölnir, discovering his wife and son dead, coldly tells Amleth to meet him at the Gates of Hel: the crater of the volcano Hekla.
-Amleth and Fjölnir engage in a fierce Holmgang naked until Fjölnir is beheaded and Amleth is fatally stabbed simultaneously.
-As he lies dying, Amleth has a vision of Olga embracing their two children, whom she tells him are safe, before urging him to let go.
-A valkyrie carries Amleth through the gates of Valhöll (Valhalla).
+Amleth and Fjölnir engage naked in a fierce Holmgang (duel) until Fjölnir is beheaded and Amleth is simultaneously stabbed.
+As he dies, Amleth has a vision of Olga embracing their two children, whom she tells him are safe, before urging him to let go.
+A valkyrie carries Amleth through the gates of Valhöll.